 When Wharton developed her plans for The Mount in 1901, she had the opportunity to test her ideas in a building she helped to design from the ground up.
 The functionality, comfort, simplicity and consistency of decoration, connection to the outdoors, distinction between public and private spaces, and a sense of drama throughout are clearly informed by her scholarship.

 Wharton’s progressive identity is complex, however.
 She eschewed the expectations of a woman of her privilege, but she also capitalized on her position in society to give voice to her talent as a designer and writer.
 Indeed, she did not extend her feminist perspective to the mainstream and did not support women’s suffrage, among other conservative views.

 Tea for Two is a site-specific installation.
 It abstracts The Mount’s Dining Room as a half-scale transparent volume and locates this room on the grounds of the estate as a place for visitors to reflect on Wharton’s own interest in the landscape and in architecture.
 Tea for Two is a simple structure, focusing on the outlines of the rectangular plaster moldings and wood trim pieces found in the actual space.
 These repeating frame-like elements are painted on translucent screen “walls” and are hung from a wood structure to delineate the shape of the room.
 The wall surfaces inside the frames are cut away and serve as “windows” to the landscape beyond.
-The structure’s transparency also invites critique of the walls of class and culture that the Whartons cultivated around them.
+Two chairs are placed inside the room to encourage guests to enter and share conversation and contemplation within the scaled-down space.